kalexandriabond/prisma_luminance_data/README.md

 This repository contains luminance data for the BOLD32 screen associated with the Prisma MRI scanner at the Carnegie Mellon University BRIDGE Center under varying light conditions and color gun intensities. <br><br>
 Each data file contains luminance data (cd/m^2) recorded with an LS-150 Minolta luminance meter while ambient lighting was 25%, 50%, and 100% of the maximum (as of 6/26/19). <br><br>

-For example, ``` 100p_lum_data.csv ``` contains luminance data for red, green, blue, and all three color gun intensities under maximum lighting conditions, with measured luminance values forming rows and the color gun arranged in columns:
+For example, ``` 100p_lum_data.csv ``` contains luminance data for red, green, blue, and all three color gun intensities under maximum lighting conditions, with a column for each color gun and a row for each set of measured luminance values:

 bw | red | green | blue
 ------------ | ------------- | ------------- | -------------